What if I Was Involved in an Accident While Driving for Uber or Lyft?

 If your lawyer identifies other sources of liability, the attorney can explore your legal options for seeking compensation.

-Other sources of liability in a Uber or Lyft accident can include:
+Other sources of liability in an Uber or Lyft accident can include:

 • Other roadway users, including drivers of cars and trucks whose negligent actions led to the accident.

-• The manufacturer of defective vehicle parts used on any of the vehicles involved in the accident that were a factor in the accident’s cause.
+• The manufacturer of defective vehicle parts used on any of the vehicles involved in the accident was a factor in the accident’s cause.

 • A business establishment or social host knowingly served alcohol to an underage person.